Welcome to the Worldwide Greathead family my One-Name Study - Person Page 175

 There was a meeting on New Hall Hill in Birmingham on Monday 12 July 1819.
 Cartwright, Edmonds and Lewis rode to the meeting in a carriage drawn by two horses preceeded by two flags on which was inscribed Major Cartwrights the Bil of Rights and on the reverse The Soverienty of the People.
 The other flag was inscribed Sir Charles Wolseley and no Corn Law and on the reverse Thomas Jonathan Wooler and the liberty of the Prefs.

-A warrent from the Sherriff of Warwick summoned them to appear on Saturday 29 July 1820.1 At the Warwickshire Spring Assizes on 3 August 1820 William appeared with George Edmonds, Charles Maddocks, Major John Cartwright and Thomas Jonathan Wooler.
+A warrent from the Sherriff of Warwick summoned them to appear on Saturday 29 July 1820.3 At the Warwickshire Spring Assizes on 3 August 1820 William appeared with George Edmonds, Charles Maddocks, Major John Cartwright and Thomas Jonathan Wooler.
 William Greathead Lewis, the late proprietor of the Coventry Recorder, was taken into custody by the principal tipstaff of the Court of King's Bench, in consequence of another criminal information filed against him by his Majesty's Attorey General.
 He was at the house of Major Cartwright, in company with Mr Wooler, at the time the officer arrested him.
 Mr Lewis was accompanied by Major Cartwright and Mr Wooler to the house of Chief Justice Abbot, and tendered themselves as his bail, which being accepted, Mr Lewis was set at liberty.
-Wooler and Lewis defended themselves against the charges of unlawfully and maliciously devising and intending to encite discontenet and disaffectin in the minds of 20,000 leige subjects of the KIng and unlawfully causing a change in the Commons House of Parliament.2,1
+Wooler and Lewis defended themselves against the charges of unlawfully and maliciously devising and intending to encite discontent and disaffection in the minds of 20,000 leige subjects of the King and unlawfully causing a change in the Commons House of Parliament.4,3 An article in the Bell's Weekly Messenger read: The KING v WILLIAM GREATHEAD LEWIS.

 Sources of Information